 Almost immediately after the tragic events of September 11, 2001, a broad public consensus emerged that a fitting Memorial be created at the WTC Site, and that it be the defining element of the rebuilding process.
 The design of the Memorial is based on the concept "Reflecting Absence" by Michael Arad and Peter Walker, selected in January 2004 by an independent jury after an international competition.
 The winning design concept includes an approximately 3-acre at-grade landscaped plaza surrounding two pools of water recessed approximately 30 feet below grade.
 Visitors can descend to the level of the pools via inclined walkways around the perimeter of the voids.
 Names of victims will be inscribed around each of the pools at this lower level.
+In addition, an approximately 1-acre at-grade public plaza extends north of the VOEC to the intersection of Greenwich and Fulton Streets.

-The Memorial Center will be located beneath the landscaped plaza to the west of the former Twin Tower footprints.
+The Memorial Museum Center will be located beneath the landscaped plaza to the west of the former Twin Tower footprints.
 It will house artifacts that tell the story of the attacks on the World Trade Center, and will provide access to a portion of the western slurry wall to the lowest level of the structural bathtub.
 Access to remaining box beam column base remnants will also be provided at the lowest level of the north and south tower footprints, approximately 70 feet below grade.
+The VOEC will serve as the single entry point to the Memorial Museum, in addition to having visitor amenities and its own exhibition and program spaces.
+Visitors would descend from the VOEC to the Museum, where views to the North and South pools and waterfalls would be available from windowed vestibules.